vmetodiev/OpenDIMM/README.md

 # OpenDIMM

-​Open hardware and software DIMM DDR ecosystem for research and evaluation.
+​Open hardware and software DIMM DDR ecosystem for research and evaluation (DDR4 DIMM is yet untested).
-Note: DDR4 DIMM is yet untested!
+Project should be continued towards DDR5.